When You Should And Shouldn’t Pay Your Debt Collectors

 Your credit report contains details on every loan you’ve taken out in the last six years.
 If you miss payments, this is recorded and it hurts your credit score.
 Therefore, even if you pay the debt by paying the collection agent, this counts as a regular credit transaction and the damage will stay on your record for six years.
 Other options such as a consumer proposal can help reduce and get your debt paid off, potentially helping you rebuild your credit in the long-term.

 Paying your debts is important.
 If you don’t pay your debts, you will damage your credit score and, if you damage your credit score, it will be very difficult to get a loan in the future.
 It may even be more difficult to rent a home, since some landlords will check your credit score before they will rent to you.

 Not paying your debts can also potentially lead to your creditors taking legal action against you.
-A licensed trustee may be able to intercede on your behalf before this happens and help you negotiate through the consumer proposal process.
+A Licensed Insolvency Trustee may be able to intercede on your behalf before this happens and help you negotiate through the consumer proposal process.

 However, while paying your debts is important, there are reasons not to pay a collection agency.

 One big reason why you shouldn’t pay a collection agency is because this don’t help improve your credit rating.
 The most likely scenario is that you pay the debt you owe, then you have to wait six years for the information to be removed from your credit report.
 You’ll be out of the money you spent to repay the debt and your credit score will be hurt.
 Even if the collection agency is willing to take less than the full amount, this doesn’t solve the credit score issue.